 - (4) System for Disclosure and Management of Information - The Company discloses corporate information to all of its customers, shareholders, community and other stakeholders in a timely, proper and fair manner.
 The Company also actively engages in dialogue with them and appropriately takes into consideration comments with respect to its business activities.
-Through disclosure and dialogue, the

-- Company is committed to further enhancing its transparency and strive to build and maintain a trust relationship with its stakeholders. - Based on the basic stance above, the Company has established the "Disclosure Policy" and the "Corporate Disclosure Committee" that promotes and manages disclosure activities. - The Company has established policies concerning the handling of material information acquired in the course of the duties by the officers and employees of the Company and the Astellas Group to prevent violations of the laws and regulations and to ensure the appropriate management of information. - (5) System to Ensure the Reliability of Financial Report - The Company will design and operate internal controls over consolidated financial report in accordance with generally accepted standards in order to ensure reliability of the financial report, and assess the effectiveness in an appropriate way. - In accordance with the "Global JSOX Policy" formulated by the Board of Directors, assessment of internal controls over the consolidated financial reports will be implemented, under the direction of the President and CEO, who owns the role of the Global Internal Control Officer. - (6) Group Management System (System to Ensure the Appropriate Execution of Business by the Corporate Group Composed of the Company and its Subsidiaries)
+Through disclosure and dialogue, the Company is committed to further enhancing its transparency and strive to build and maintain a trust relationship with its stakeholders, and takes the following measures. - Based on the basic stance above, the Company has established the "Disclosure Policy" and the "Corporate Disclosure Committee" that promotes and manages disclosure activities. - The Company has established policies concerning the handling of material information acquired in the course of the duties by the officers and employees of the Company and the Astellas Group to prevent violations of the laws and regulations and to ensure the appropriate management of information. - (5) System to Ensure the Reliability of Financial Report

+The Company takes the following measures in order to ensure the reliability of financial report.

+- The Company will design and operate internal controls over consolidated financial report in accordance with generally accepted standards in order to ensure reliability of the financial report, and assess the effectiveness in an appropriate way. - In accordance with the "Global JSOX Policy" formulated by the Board of Directors, assessment of internal controls over the consolidated financial reports will be implemented, under the direction of the President and CEO, who owns the role of the Global Internal Control Officer. - (6) Group Management System (System to Ensure the Appropriate Execution of Business by the Corporate Group Composed of the Company and its Subsidiaries)